 }

-Here I simply override the default implementation of the actions to pass the parent DataContext
+Here I simply override the default implementation of the actions to pass the parent DataContext.

-view.
+You can do the sample for your CategoryDetailView view.
 This way you can take advantage of all the component that use query modification in their implementation.

 Regards,